trinodb/trino.io/_posts/2019-05-21-optimizing-the-casts-away.md

 #### Best bang for the buck

 Finally, if the condition absolutely needs to be evaluated, the transformed expression could be significantly more efficient, especially when the cast between the two types is expensive.
-To illustrate:
+To illustrate, given a table with 1 billion rows and a column `k :: bigint`:

 ```sql
 SELECT count_if(k > CAST(0 as decimal(19))